Thomas Muir of Huntershill: Honours

 John Watson and Thomas Muir Coffee Shop commissioned Bishopbriggs local artist John Spinelli to paint a series of watercolours, depicting Thomas Muir's dramatic escape from Botany Bay and his adventures that led him to France.
 They're displayed throughout the coffee shop.

-There is a permanent exhibition to Thomas Muir at Bishopbriggs library, which includes a specially commissioned bust of Thomas Muir by celebrated Scottish artist Alexander Stoddart.
+There is a permanent exhibition to Thomas Muir at Bishopbriggs library, which includes a specially commissioned bust of Thomas Muir by the celebrated Scottish artist Alexander Stoddart.
 Thomas Muir Street in Greenock is named after him.
 A school in Bishopbriggs, the Thomas Muir High School which opened in 1981, was named after him.
 It was merged with another school in 2003 to form Bishopbriggs Academy.

-A mural of Thomas Muir was painted by graffiti artist ‘Rogue One’ in 2022 in the Trongate area of Glasgow.
+A mural of Muir was painted by graffiti artist ‘Rogue One’ in 2022 in the Trongate area of Glasgow.

 Robert Burns wrote Scots Wha Hae on the day Muir's trial started.
 The letter he wrote to George Hamilton (about 30 August 1793) with the first draft made it clear who he had in mind; Wallace was an allegory for the real hero*...

 So may God defend the cause of TRUTH and LIBERTY, as he did that day! – Amen!